imaginatelabs/cruxus/README.md

 ```

 ## Extending
-Cruxus allows you to write extensions to suit your own work flow.
+Radial allows you to write extensions to suit your own work flow.

 Details coming soon!